runchise/batch.dart/README.md

 ```

 > Note:
-> In Pub.dev, the automatic determination at the time of release of this library labels it as usable in Flutter, but it is not suitable by any stretch of the imagination.
+> Pub.dev automatically labels this library as usable for Flutter, but the intended use of this library is long-lived server-side processing.

 ### 1.3.2.
 Import